Two people climb Marble Arch amid protests against fossil fuels

 A man and a woman climbed up two pillars on Marble Arch in central London to hoist a green banner, which was about 10 metres wide and read “End fossil fuels now”, shortly before 6pm on Saturday.

+By 9pm, 40 people had been arrested at the demonstration by campaign group Extinction Rebellion.

-The action was part of demonstrations carried out by campaign group Extinction Rebellion, after protesters had gathered in Hyde Park before parading through the capital’s streets.
+The action came after protesters had gathered in Hyde Park earlier in the day and paraded through the capital’s streets.

 The protesters waved flags, set off orange flares and danced in the street while music played on speakers.
 Soon afterwards they settled in the road next to Marble Arch.